MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/repairing-the-web-client.md

 # Repairing the web client

-If the [!INCLUDE[prodshort](../includes/prodshort.md)] web client installation becomes damaged, the repair operations available may help resolve the issues.
+If the Dynamics GP web client installation becomes damaged, the repair operations available may help resolve the issues.
 Information about repairing is divided into the following sections:

 -   [Common repair scenarios](#common-repair-scenarios)